shabados/presenter/README.md

 ## Troubleshooting

 NB: If the address shown in the controller's titlebar does not match 192.168.XX.XXX, then most likely you need to use a terminal to figure out the correct IP address (Windows: Start > cmd > ipconfig; Linux: `ip addr` or `ifconfig`; Mac OS: `ifconfig | grep "inet " | grep -v 127.0.0.1`).
 Similarly if both devices are on the network and have Shabad OS core installed, they can use the built-in "Connect to" feature in the menu.

+## Development

+Make CSS changes to the SCSS file and use Sass to compile it.
+Check the examples against your pwd:

+    # one time
+    sass styles/main.scss styles/main.css

+    # repeat until ctrl-c
+    sass --watch styles/main.scss:styles/main.css